 The Alpine center

-The Alpine center is located halfway up from the base to the Top of Salzburg viewing platform.
-You’ll already be amazed at the views from this mount.
+The Alpine center is located halfway up from the base to the Top of Salzburg viewing platform, and you’ll already be amazed at the views from this mount.
 Visiting in October, we had 70 degree weather with fall-colored leaves and it was amazing to see the quick terrain and temperature changes only halfway up the mountain.

-There are restaurants, shops and bathrooms located here.
-If you want to ski, there is also access to slopes at this level.
+There are restaurants, shops and bathrooms located here, and if you want to ski, there is also access to slopes at this level.